 - vanilla bean ice cream

-- Grease a pie pan, I use Pampered Chef, which is already seasoned.
+Grease a pie pan or use baking paper.
 Place the figs stem side up in the pan.

-- Cut ½ teaspoon squares of butter from a block, or measure with a spoon (which is hard to do with cold butter).
-Put a piece of butter inside each fig, carefully so the fig does not fall apart.
+Cut ½ teaspoon squares of butter.
+Put butter pieces inside each fig, carefully so the fig does not fall apart.